awsdocs/aws-transit-gateway-guide/doc_source/working-with-multicast.md

 **To view a transit gateway multicast domain using the AWS CLI**
 Use the [describe\-transit\-gateway\-multicast\-domains](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-transit-gateway-multicast-domains.html) command\.

-## Add or Remove Tags for a Transit Gateway Multicast Domain<a name="tgw-domain-tagging"></a>
+## Add or remove tags for a transit gateway multicast domain<a name="tgw-domain-tagging"></a>

 Add tags to your resources to help organize and identify them, such as by purpose, owner, or environment\.
 You can add multiple tags to each transit gateway multicast domain\.
 Tag keys must be unique for each transit gateway multicast domain\.
 If you add a tag with a key that is already associated with the transit gateway multicast domain, it updates the value of that tag\.
-For more information, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.
+For more information, see [Tagging your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.

 **Add tags to a transit gateway using the console**